cherise215/cherise215.github.io/_pages/about.md

 > Move at the right time;
 > Only the non-competing shall have no resentment.
 >
->
-> -- Laozi, "Tao Te Ching". translated by Tony Jiang.
+> å-- Laozi, "Tao Te Ching". translated by Tony Jiang.

 Opening
 -------